rahulguddu/Task-1/README.md

 # Task-1
-Predict the percentage of an student based on the no of study hours using Supervised Machine Learning(ML).
+Predict the percentage of a student based on the no of study hours using Supervised Machine Learning(ML).